anquanscan/sec-tools/README.md

 [keyboard-interceptor-micropython](https://github.com/alpsayin/keyboard-interceptor-micropython): Proof-of-concept keyboard keystroke interceptor for PS/2 protocol proposed to be used with USB-to-ps/2 downgrade
 [Python-Password-Generator](https://github.com/vismodo/Python-Password-Generator): If you already know a little tkinter but don't know what to do with it, Here is a tutorial!
 [P0rtscann3r](https://github.com/SubhadipNag/P0rtscann3r): Python Scanning Script
 [papers_please](https://github.com/papersPleaseProgrammer/papers_please): Exploit for HP's GGW Server found on common household printers.
+[Reconky-Automated_Bash_Script](https://github.com/ShivamRai2003/Reconky-Automated_Bash_Script): Reconky is an great Content Discovery bash script for bug bounty hunters which automate lot of task and organized in the well mannered form  which help them to look forward.